Nafees10/qscript/README.md

 ## Features

 1. Simple syntax
-1. Dynamic arrays
+2. Dynamic arrays
-1. Fast execution
+3. Fast execution
-1. Static typed
+4. Static typed
-1. Function overloading
+5. Function overloading
-1. References
+6. References

 ## TODO For Upcoming Versions

-**Coming in next version:**

 1. Structs
-1. Enums
+2. Enums
-1. Global Variables
+3. Global Variables
+4. Libraries
-1. Scripts as libraries for other scripts
+6. Scripts as libraries for other scripts

-**Planned for sometime later:**

-1. bitshift operators
-1. More data types
+7. Macro Functions that are detected at compile time and compiled separately rather than as a function call.
+8. Exporting function map - be able to run from bytecode only
+9. Array of references - not directly possible as the syntax doesnt allow it, but possible using structs.

+Features listed above are almost done (codegen.d & VM is left).
+You can track the progress in dev branch

 ---